f1337/f1337.github.io/scratchpad/way-of-working.md

 ## Board practices

 - **All** work is be visualized on the board.
 There is no such thing as work "outside the scope of the iteration/project/team".
-- Columns reflect the workflow.
+- The columns on the board [reflect the _actual_ workflow](https://www.marcusoft.net/2017/02/comments-on-board-practices-2.html#how-to-do-this).
 	- [Todo/Doing/Done is not your process](https://www.marcusoft.net/2017/02/comments-on-board-practices-2.html).
 	- [Blocked is not a column](https://www.marcusoft.net/2017/02/comments-on-board-practices.html).
 	- [Done is not a column](https://www.marcusoft.net/2017/02/comments-on-board-practices-3.html).